kitadmin01/analytickit/plugin-server/README.md

 Let's get you developing the plugin server in no time:

-1. Have virtual environment from the main PostHog repo active.
+1. Have virtual environment from the main analytickit repo active.

 1. Install dependencies and prepare for takeoff by running command `yarn`.

-1. Start a development instance of [PostHog](/PostHog/posthog) - [instructions here](https://posthog.com/docs/developing-locally).
-After all, this is the _PostHog_ Plugin Server, and it works in conjuction with the main server.
+1. Start a development instance of [analytickit](/analytickit/analytickit)
+    - [instructions here](https://analytickit.com/docs/developing-locally).
+After all, this is the _analytickit_ Plugin Server, and it works in conjuction with the main server.

 1. Make sure that the plugin server is configured correctly (see [Configuration](#Configuration)).
-The following settings need to be the same for the plugin server and the main server: `DATABASE_URL`, `REDIS_URL`, `KAFKA_HOSTS`, `CLICKHOUSE_HOST`, `CLICKHOUSE_DATABASE`, `CLICKHOUSE_USER`, and `CLICKHOUSE_PASSWORD`.
+The following settings need to be the same for the plugin server and the main server: `DATABASE_URL`, `REDIS_URL`, `KAFKA_HOSTS` , `CLICKHOUSE_HOST`, `CLICKHOUSE_DATABASE`, `CLICKHOUSE_USER`, and `CLICKHOUSE_PASSWORD`.
 Their default values should work just fine in local development though.

 1. Start the plugin server in autoreload mode with `yarn start:dev`, or in compiled mode with `yarn build && yarn start:dist`, and develop away!

 1. Prepare for running tests with `yarn setup:test`, which will run the necessary migrations.
 Run the tests themselves with `yarn test:{1,2}`.

 ## CLI flags